joaks1/PyMsBayes/doc/source/tutorials/configuration.rst

       for the theta_prior_.
       It also requires you to re-scale the divergence_time_prior_ every time you change the theta_prior_.
-      Scaling time by the expected substitutions per site is much more straight forward.
+      Having time in units of expected substitutions per site is much more straight forward (i.e., ``timeInSubsPerSite = 1``).

+.. _bottleneck_prior:

 ``bottleProportionShapeA`` / ``bottleProportionShapeB``
 -------------------------------------------------------

-If both are positive, these settings define the shape parameters alpha and beta, respectively, of a beta prior on the magnitude of a post-divergence bottleneck in each of the descendant populations.
+If both are positive, these settings define a beta prior on the magnitude of a post-divergence bottleneck in each of the descendant populations.
+``bottleProportionShapeA`` and ``bottleProportionShapeB`` correspond to the shape parameters alpha and beta, respectively, of the beta prior.

 The bottleneck magnitude is the proportion of the effective population size that remains following the bottleneck.